12 Useful Tips For Driving in Death Valley National Park

 8. Have an Emergency Kit

 It’s important to be prepared for anything when you road trip and visit national parks.
 Especially remote, hot parks like Death Valley National Park.
-It’s crucial to have an emergency kit on hand.
-They don’t have to be fancy or complicated.
-What’s important is that it keep you comfortable and alive.
+An emergency kit that can get you through a few hours or a night or two is absolutely necessary to have on hand.

-You can purchase a pre-made emergency kit that comes with pre-packaged food and other medical items or make one yourself.
+Pre-made emergency kits that come with packaged food, like MRE’s, and other medical necessities can be bought online or you can easily make one up yourself.
 Some items that you definitely want to pack are water, food and something to keep you warm while you wait for help to arrive.

 9. Stay on the Established Roads

 If the lure of the unpaved road proves to be too strong, you can always rent a jeep in the Furnace Creek area of the park.
-In the hottest summer months it’s best to just stay on the paved roads.
+But honestly, in the hottest summer months, when you could be in for a long wait if you need help, it’s best to just stay on the paved roads or unpaved roads that are known to be safe.

-Unless you are on Highway 190, there isn’t much cellular service in Death Valley National Park.
-That means if you do happen to have car trouble or an accident you may not be able to contact anyone.
-It’s possible you will have to wait until someone else comes along.
+Unless you’re traveling on Highway 190 the entire time, there isn’t much cellular service in Death Valley National Park.
+So if you do happen to have car trouble, or an accident, you might not be able to contact anyone.
+It’s possible you’ll have to wait until a someone, or a ranger, comes along.

 11. Upgrade to a Satellite Phone

-Because of the lack of cell service in Death Valley National Park, you might want to consider upgrading to a satellite phone for added safety.
-That way you can reach out for help in case of emergencies
+Because of the lack of cell service in Death Valley National Park, and other parks, for added safety, frequent road trippers, or travelers, might want to consider upgrading to satellite technology that can be used to make calls, or send texts, in case of emergencies.

 As long as they aren’t restricted, satellite phones can be used anywhere in the world.
-Here’s a round-up of the best models for 2023.
+Here’s a round-up of the best models for 2024.
+If you aren’t ready to spend that kind of money, consider investing in a Zoleo text message and email communicator.
+It has a 4.5 star rating on Amazon and I’ve read really good things about it.

 12. Leave No Trace